prakash-chakraborty/Hacktoberfest/README.md

 # Your First PR

-This project exists to help you do a pull request!
+This project exists to help you do a pull request! and maybe get "that" t-shirt :D

 To Contribute: